-During the campaign, the Women's Resource Center hosts the Tech, Justice, and Social Change Fair during Community Time in Ferraggiaro Quad.
-The fair features both on campus departments and off campus agencies that provide support, information, and resources for survivors of sexual assault and their significant others.
-This year's Tech, Justice, and Social Change Fair will be held on Wednesday, September 22nd at 11:30am.
+During the campaign, the Women's Resource Center partners with the Health and Wellness Center to host the Awareness and Prevention Fair during Community Time in Ferraggiaro Quad.
+The fair features both on campus departments and off campus agencies that provide support, information, and resources for survivors of sexual assault and dating violence and their significant others.
+This year's fair was be held on Wednesday, September 18th.

 30 Safety Tips for the First 30 Days

-- Make sure your cell phone is with you and charged and that you have cab money.
+- Make sure your cell phone is with you and charged at all times

 - Be cautious when using the internet.
-Never give out private information about yourself, your family, or your roommates (phone number, where you live, etc.) to people you don't know or post that type of information on social networking sites like Facebook, Myspace, and Twitter.
+Never give out private information about yourself, your family, or your roommates (phone number, where you live, etc.) to people you don't know or post that type of information on social networking sites like Facebook, Instagram, and Twitter

 Residence Hall Safety

 - Lock your door when you go to sleep and when you are not in the room

 - Keep your window locked (especially if it is easy to enter from the ground)